Greatest Film Scenes

 Eyes Wide Shut (1999, UK)

-• the opening full length shot of the backside of a woman in high heels who slid off her black dress and revealed her slender nude body; Alice Harford (Nicole Kidman) and her wealthy husband, NYC doctor William "Bill" Harford (Tom Cruise) of nine years, dressed in a tuxedo, were preparing for a Christmas party
+• the opening full length shot was of the backside of a woman in high heels who slid off her black dress and revealed her slender nude body; Alice Harford (Nicole Kidman) and her wealthy husband, NYC doctor William "Bill" Harford (Tom Cruise) of nine years, dressed in a tuxedo, were preparing to attend a Christmas party

 Opening Strip-Tease Pre-Credits Sequence